Esri/i3s-spec/README.md

 - [Building scene layer](docs/1.7/BSL_ReadMe.md) (e.g. comprehensive building model including building components)

-The specification of the [indexed 3D scene layer (I3S)](format/Indexed%203d%20Scene%20Layer%20Format%20Specification.md) and the specification for accessing I3S resources as scene service REST endpoints, are described in this standard as open formats.
-The REST endpoint implementations are described in the ReadMe for each profile.
+The specification of the [indexed 3D scene layer (I3S)](format/Indexed%203d%20Scene%20Layer%20Format%20Specification.md) and the specification for accessing I3S resources as scene service REST endpoints, are described in this document as open formats.
+The REST endpoint implementations are described in the ReadMe for each layer type.
 You can use [I3S tool](./i3s_converter/i3s_converter_ReadMe.md) to convert to the newest i3s specification or validate your existing SLPK.

 ## Designed for Web, Mobile and cloud

-The goal is to be able to stream large 3D datasets with high performance and scalability.
+The goal for I3S is to enable streaming large 3D datasets with high performance and scalability.
 The I3S format is designed from the ground up to be cloud, web and mobile friendly.
 It is based on JSON, REST and modern web standards, making it easy to handle, parse, and render by web and mobile clients.

 ## Designed for 3D
 The I3S format is intrinsically designed to support 3D geospatial content.
-The requisite coordinate systems and height models are used in conjunction with a rich set of layer types.
+The requisite coordinate reference systems and height models are used in conjunction with a rich set of layer types.

 ## Open Standard

-For the purpose of encouraging community adoption and feedback, the I3S format is an open standard.
-By being an open standard, we further hope to ensure that adopting organizations have flexibility in accessing and visualizing their 3D data.
-The standard is licensed under the Creative Commons Attribution-NoDerivatives 4.0 International Public License.
+For the purpose of encouraging community adoption and feedback, the I3S format is maintained by ESRI as an open specification.
+Further, an earlier version of this specification was submitted to the Open Geospatial Consortium (OGC) and was approved as an OGC Community Standard.
+By being an open specification, we further hope to ensure that adopting organizations have flexibility in accessing and visualizing their 3D data.
+Both the current I3S specifciation and the OGC standard are licensed under the Creative Commons Attribution-NoDerivatives 4.0 International Public License.
 Implementers can use the standard in services, clients or processing tools without restrictions.
 Consult the [license](#license-for-indexed-3d-scene-format-and-rest-endpoint-specification) section below for more information.

 ## An OGC Community Standard

-On August 8 2017, the Open Geospatial Consortium (OGC) approved I3S as a community standard which was released to the public as [OGC Indexed 3d Scene Layer (I3S)](https://www.opengeospatial.org/standards/i3s) version 1.0.
-The open community specification hosted in this gitHub repository is the sole source of content to the OGC I3S.
+The Open Geospatial Consortium (OGC) approved I3S as a Community Standard which was publicly released September 2017 as the [OGC Indexed 3d Scene Layer (I3S)](https://www.opengeospatial.org/standards/i3s) version 1.0.

+The open community specification hosted in this GitHub repository is the sole source of content for the OGC I3S Community Standard.
 The community specification evolves driven by advancements in technology as well as community needs.

-The OGC process allows for updating and synchronizing the community standard with this community specification at regular intervals to achieve equivalency.
-OGC is in the process of updating the I3S community standard to version 1.1 to include updates from this repository.
-To facilitate this process, as well as provide new capabilities quickly to the community without impacting other existing scene layer types and profiles, each I3S profile evolves independently and follows its own release cycle.
+The OGC process allows for updating and synchronizing the Community Standard with this community specification at regular intervals to achieve equivalency.

+OGC is in the process of updating the I3S Community Standard to version 1.1 to include updates from this repository.
+To facilitate this process, as well as to quickly provide new capabilities to the community without impacting other existing scene layer types and profiles, each I3S layer evolves independently and follows its own release cycle.

 The table below shows how the OGC community standard relates to the community specification hosted here.